gjlee0802/toiot-sensor-node-driver/README.md

-# ToIoT-sensor-driver
+# Toiot Sensor Node Driver
-* This library is used in the sensor node of the ToIoT platform.
-* The measured sensor values ??are delivered to the sink node through MQTT.
-* Publish the value to the mqtt broker in the `data/[node_uuid]/[sensor_uuid]` topic in a fixed format using the pub function.
+This library is used in the sensor node of the ToIoT platform.
+The measured sensor values are delivered to the sink node through MQTT.
+Publish the value to the mqtt broker in the `data/[node_uuid]/[sensor_uuid]` topic in a fixed format using the pub function.

 ## Getting Started
-1. Use the Arduino Library Manager to install the `ESP8266WiFi,` `PubSubClient` library.
+1. Use the Arduino Library Manager to install the `ESP8266WiFi`, `PubSubClient` library.
 2. Download `ToIoTwithWIFI` and put it in the Arduino/libraries folder.
 3. Download the `config.h` file, fill in the contents, and put it in the sketch folder.
 4. Write the code like examples/ToIoTwithWIFI.

 ```c++